ryanklaiber/Possible/README.md

 Independence

-interrogative sentences removed
+interrogative sentences removed,
-sentences with pronouns that can’t be resolved removed Questions to be handled: names ex.
+sentences with pronouns that can’t be resolved removed, Questions to be handled: names ex.
 Jacob (1) Jacob (2) same name, different people - how to differentiate?

 Unification

-same meaning sentences into one abbreviations expanded same exact meaning words resolved. ex. can not and cannot - one must be kept and the other replaced with the one determined better. unnecessary words removed
+same meaning sentences into one, abbreviations expanded, same exact meaning words resolved. ex. can not and cannot - one must be kept and the other replaced with the one determined better, unnecessary words removed

 Creation/Truth